Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 - Tulasi leaf capsules 250 mg manufactured by Himalaya Pharmaceuticals, India were taken twice a day before meals for 8 weeks.

-- Aqueous holy basil leaf taken (5 ml) twice a day before meals for 8 weeks and 12 weeks.
+- Aqueous holy basil leaf was taken (5 ml) twice a day before meals for 8 weeks and 12 weeks.

 - Whole plant powder 3 grams per day for 12 weeks.